mas6y6/CipherOS/plugins.md

 description: I am a example plugin! # Description of your plugin

-class: ExamplePlugin #This must match the class in the __init__.py class
+class: ExamplePlugin # This must match the class in the __init__.py file

-dependencies: #Put your dependencies here cipheros will install them so your plugin can use them (This are installed from pypi)
+dependencies: # Put your dependencies here, and CipherOS will download them from PyPi automatically
 #  - requests
 ```